dagonaut/trophy/bellmead/trophy/jorando/sets/Evershade/The Hollowed Tavern.md

 - **Bottle of Salted Flame**: Behind the bar lies a sealed bottle of spirit made from water from the [[Lake of Tears]] and rare herbs.
 When drunk, it grants the condition (magical) which restores 1 use of a magical item or allows one re-roll during a ritual, but causes momentary memory loss.

 - **Old Registry Book**: A mold-ridden ledger listing the names of travelers who passed through before the fall.
 If your name is written in it (or appears mysteriously), the spirits recognize you as a friend—changing how encounters unfold within the tavern and graveyard.
 May also contain a clue about Alaric or Liora.

+* If you spend the night in the Tavern, you can reduce your RUIN by 1.
+Things will, no doubt occur.
+Dreams pointing to goals/other features.
+If you sleep you find the [[Crumbling Diary]], the [[Silver Locket of Eternal Vows]]
+	* Dream of the Feyheart Blossom
+	* Dream of Liorna
+	* Dream of The Graveyard
+	* Dream of the Sentinel and how it destroyed the people of Evershade
+	* Dream of a way to call the boatman (to bypass the Sentinel)